Karen Taylor (comedian): Life and career

-Taylor was a finalist in the Open Mic Award in 1999 and came further to prominence at the Edinburgh festival in 2000.
+Taylor was a finalist in the Open Mic Award in 1999 and came further to prominence at the Edinburgh Festival in 2000.
 Her first major television role was as one of the performers in The Sketch Show on ITV, which ran for two series.
 She has also fronted FAQ U on Channel 4 and appeared performing with Steve Coogan on a Paul Calf DVD.
 In 2004, Taylor appeared on an episode of Win, Lose or Draw (a late-night version presented by Liza Tarbuck) for ITV.

-In 2007 Taylor fronted her first television sketch show, Touch Me, I'm Karen Taylor.
+In 2007, Taylor fronted her first television sketch show, Touch Me, I'm Karen Taylor.
 It was first aired in June 2007 on BBC Three.
 Its initial reviews were generally positive.
 The show's "raunchy" and "lascivious" nature was noted by many of the critics, with almost all of the sketches involving characters whose main interest was "sex".
 Although described as potentially a "one-trick pony", the show was also lauded as "really, really funny" and "more amusing than the last eleventeen sketch shows you can think of".
 The show returned for a second series in July 2008.
 That month also saw the release of British comedy film Angus, Thongs and Perfect Snogging, in which Taylor starred as the mother of the main character, Georgia.

 On 11 November 2011, she appeared on Celebrity Mastermind, answering questions on the specialist subject of Fred Dibnah.
 In 2013, she played Elaine Whyte in Father Figure.
 In September 2014, Taylor appeared in Series 2 Episode 3 of BBC comedy Big School, playing the part of Ryan's mum, Trish.
-In December 2018 she appeared in Care, a single episode drama (BBC).
+In December 2018, she appeared in Care, a single episode drama (BBC).

 Personal life

 Taylor married on 15 November 2009.
-She has a daughter and another child.
+She has two children.